When to retire

 How much money will you need?

-The rule of thumb has always been that self-funded retirees need between 60 and 65% of their gross pre-retirement income to maintain their lifestyle.
+The rule of thumb is generally that self-funded retirees need between 60 and 65% of their gross pre-retirement income to maintain their lifestyle.
 For more information about your annual requirements in retirement and how this equates to a lump sum, see How much super is enough?

 Once you have worked out your annual retirement income, have a trial run at living on this amount.
 You could salary sacrifice the difference between your current wage and your proposed retirement income into your super, that way you test your retirement income and boost your super simultaneously.